dangabrielle/arl-project/README.md

-Currently working on app ideas for a fullstack Nextjs application (need to discuss with Baseem) Reviewing React and learning Next.js
+6/20: Currently working on app ideas for a fullstack Nextjs application (need to discuss with Baseem).
+Reviewing React and learning Next.js -- working on a sample dashboard app tutorial https://github.com/dangabrielle/dashboard-app-nextjs